 There is a clear expectation in the STPCD that good performance should lead to pay progression and the school's pay policy should define what constitutes good performance in the context of the school.
-Schools should also take sensible financial decisions that take account of the likely cost of pay progression.
-However, in circumstances where a teacher does not receive pay progression, an important part of feedback will be to explain the evidence which was taken into account to support this decision, and how any development issues can be addressed.
+In circumstances where a teacher does not receive pay progression, an important part of the feedback will be to outline the evidence that was taken into account to support this decision, and to explain how any development issues can be addressed.

 Provisional assessments of performance against the Teachers' Standards in England and the Practising Teacher Standards in Wales should be given at performance reviews and, should they be deemed necessary, any interim feedback meetings.
 Schools should provide feedback where necessary during the course of the year on the areas where the teacher might need to improve in order to secure a positive assessment at the end of the appraisal period.
 If any additional support and training to improve performance is deemed necessary before the end of the appraisal cycle, the teacher and their line manager should consider how these should be delivered.
-The Regulations state that each teacher's appraisal report must include an assessment of that teacher's professional development needs, and identification of any action that should be taken to address these.
-Throughout this process schools need to have robust processes which fully enable all teachers to demonstrate their performance but which are not overly bureaucratic and time-consuming.
+The Regulations state that each teacher's appraisal report must include an assessment of the teacher's professional development needs identifying any action that should be taken to address these needs.
+Throughout this process schools need to have robust processes which fully enable all teachers to demonstrate their performance however, the processes should not be overly bureaucratic and time-consuming.

-The role of line managers/appraisers is central to ensuring that the appraisal and pay determination process is carried out effectively and efficiently.
-Appraisers must take account of the principle that evidence for appraisals must be proportionate and clearly rooted within the appraisal process and that the appraisal cycle does not add unnecessarily to teachers' workloads.
-It is also essential that all appraisers fully understand the appraisal process within their school, how it is linked to the school's pay policy and have the skills necessary to carry out this important function.
-Schools should therefore ensure that all appraisers are suitably prepared for carrying out all elements of the appraisal process and ensure suitable training is made available where necessary.
+Line managers/appraisers are central to ensuring that the appraisal and pay determination process is carried out effectively and efficiently.
+Line managers should have regard to the work-life balance of their staff when setting objectives for the year ahead.
+Appraisers must take account of the principle that evidence for appraisals must be proportionate and clearly rooted within the appraisal process whilst also ensuring that the appraisal cycle does not add unnecessarily to teachers' workloads.
+It is also essential that all appraisers fully understand the appraisal process within their school and how it is linked to the school's pay policy.
+Appraisers should have the necessary skills to carry out these important functions.
+Schools should ensure that all appraisers are suitably prepared for carrying out all elements of the appraisal process; training should be made available where necessary.

 It is for governing bodies to decide how far they delegate decisions to headteachers.
-Headteachers may delegate the role of appraising teachers within their schools to other individuals, but remain accountable for the appraisal process under the Regulations.
+Headteachers may delegate the role of appraising teachers within their schools to other individuals, however, they remain accountable for the appraisal process under the Regulations.